MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 ---
 title: Introduction to Business Central and Power BI| Microsoft Docs
-description: Getting insight, business intelligence, and KPIs from your Business Central data is easy with the Business Central apps for Power BI.
+description: Get an overview of using Power BI to get insight, business intelligence, and KPIs from your Business Central data.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: get-started-article